Open-Devans/notifx/README.md

 #### Important

--   The dispatcher function's parameters must match the arguments you provide when registering the notification.
+-   The dispatcher function's parameters must match the array you provide when registering the notification.
--   The dispatcher can be asynchronous (return a Promise) or synchronous.
--   NotifX will invoke the dispatcher with the registered arguments unless you override them during send().
+-   NotifX will invoke the dispatcher with the registered arguments unless you override them during send() passing additional arguments after the notification name.

 ## API